World's 12 best places for heli-skiing

 If an off-the-peg heli-skiing trip is too mundane, luxury yacht owners can simply sail within touching distance of mountains and jump on a helicopter from their deck each morning.
 The beauty is they can keep moving, sniffing out new spots.

 Skippers can deliver the yacht to the inland waterways of Alaska, British Columbia, Chile, Greenland, Iceland, wherever.
-Then it's just a matter of flying into the ultimate in ultimate.
+Then it's just a matter of flying into the ultimate ski run.

 Don't have a yacht but like the idea?
 That can be arranged.
 But anyone who has to ask how much it costs probably can't afford it.

-Who: Elemental Adventure.
 Rob Hodgetts has worked for CNN Sport, BBC Sport, BBC News and Reuters and reported from numerous Winter and Summer Olympics, as well as the U.S. Masters and Ryder Cup.